DIY Paddle Leash / Paddle Park

 10 mins and £nil later I had this:

-Hook to attach to deck-lines (optional - it could be looped or tied - the other method is to use a plastic ball about the size of a large marble to trap the end under the line).
-The slider creates a loop through which the paddle is slipped, then tightened round the shaft so it doesn't flop around irritatingly.
-The small bead just stops the loop coming thro the slider if the loop is tightened without the paddle.
+Strong hook to attach to deck-lines (optional - it could be looped or tied - the other method is to use a plastic ball about the size of a large marble to trap the end under the line).
+The spring loaded cord-lock creates a loop through which the paddle is slipped, then tightened round the shaft so it doesn't flop around irritatingly.

 Cord is long enough to allow me to paddle (and to roll, if necessary) but not so long it gets in the way.
 When not in use, the leash lives in the deck-bag or is just laid across the deck and tucked under the deck-line on the opposite side.